 Yongchang 永昌 is the historical name for the city of Baoshan 保山 and is therefore referred to in Chinese as the Yongchang Hui Massacre.
 Jing and Atwill refer to Yongchang as Baoshan.

 The Hui were obviously not part of these brotherhoods.
-But also had a hand in the mounting unrest.
-The fighting in these parts mainly occured between the new Hui arrivals who migrated from Northwestern China in large numbers from the 1840’s onwards.
+Yet, they also had a hand in the mounting unrest.
+The fighting in these parts mainly occurred between the new Hui arrivals who migrated from Northwestern China in large numbers from the 1840s onwards.
 It was mainly these Hui newcomers and the Han newcomers who fought the most.

 From July to August, government troops and the brotherhood men joined together to eliminate the Hui forces.
 The combination of the government troops and the brotherhood was too powerful for Ma Da’s band to handle.
 During this period, the Hui inside Baoshan were careful to dissociate themselves with the militant band of Ma Da.
 The government subsequently began to distinguish between the local Hui of Yunnan and the outsider Hui (wai hui 外回).
 The local Hui forgot about the initial grievances and cooperated fully with the government in their efforts to persuade the outsider Hui to return to Northwest China and to maintain peace and stability.